andreafabrizi/DNSProxy/README.md

 ;; MSG SIZE  rcvd: 48
 ```

-If the test query works, you can safely replace "nameserver" entries on /etc/resolv.conf
+If the test query works, you can safely replace the "nameserver" entries on /etc/resolv.conf
-to start pointing ALL DNS TRAFFIC TO DNSP, leveregin DOH (DNS-over-HTTP).
+and immediately point ALL DNS TRAFFIC towards DNSP, leveraging DOH (DNS-over-HTTP) capabilites.

-To test if nslookup.php is correctly deployed (eventually on your protected server), replace values accordingly to
+To test whether nslookup.php is correctly deployed and resolving, you could use **bash** (curl).
-your configuration, here's mine:
+Replace URL value in accordance with script location.
+Here are two that I use to check my deploys:
 ```
 # curl -s -H "Host: www.fantuz.net" -H "Remote Address:104.27.133.199:80" -H "User-Agent:Mozilla/5.0 \
 (Macintosh; Intel Mac OS X 10_6_8) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/42.0.2311.135 \